 In February we linked to an article on the 10 Workplace Trends to Watch in 2012, and how those trends play out at KnowledgeWorkx.
 Now that the end of the year is right around the corner, it's time to revisit what we wrote 10 months ago and see how much has changed and how much has stayed the same.

-Mobile Devices, Open Office Spaces, Instant Communication, Reverse Mentoring, Independent Contractors, and Co-working spaces all stayed the same, but we had some developments in three areas:
+Mobile Devices, Open Office Spaces, Instant Communication, Reverse Mentoring, Independent Contractors, and Co-working spaces all stayed the same, but we had some developments in a couple areas:

 1. Online Collaboration Tools

 70% of our staff now regularly uses Google Docs, up from just 14% in February and we are developing an internal collaboration and knowledge sharing system based on Google Sites.
 All together, we are taking real strides towards making Douglas Engelbart’s 1968 vision a reality at KnowledgeWorkx.

 The example pictured is a QR code that links to the online instructions for tasks to be performed at a legacy workstation.
 The printed instructions that we formerly used were frequently out of date and added stress to already stressful tasks.
 Now staff scan the QR code, log into our Intranet, and can read (and edit) the directions right on their smartphone.
 The instructions are always up to date, and the stress level is a lot better.